remindmodel/pre-processing/README.md

 The name of the generated input data archive will contain the concatenation of `revision` and `dev`.

+The default settings uses the default cache system (`cfg$cachetype = "def"`), which utilizes the default cache shared by most other madrat processes on the Cluster (`/p/projects/rd3mod/inputdata/cache_1.27`).
 If you want to use an existing cache folder other than the default cache folder on the cluster, you can set it using `cfg$cachefolder = "path/to/my/cache"`.
 If this folder is empty, you effectively start from scratch with your input data generation.
-Changing the cache folder only makes sense when the cache type is set to `def` (which is the default).

-The process uses the default cache system (`cfg$cachetype = "def"`), which utilizes the default cache shared by most other madrat processes on the Cluster (`/p/projects/rd3mod/inputdata/cache_1.27`).
-If you want to use a separate cache folder starting from scratch for your input data revision, set `cfg$cachetype = "rev"` in your config file.
+If you want to use a separate cache folder starting from scratch for your specific input data revision, set `cfg$cachetype = "rev"` in your config file (`cfg$cachefolder` does not have any effect in this case).

 ### Details

 Currently, the following settings are supported:

 - `cfg$revision`
 - `cfg$dev` (development suffix)